 Key Takeaways

-What are the key social media metrics?
+What are the 4 metrics used to track and analyse social media activities?

 Let's dig into what these important metrics mean for your social media performance: